jiyoonlee-0908/bible4l/replit.md

-✓ Fixed bottom navigation to properly anchor to device bottom edge ✓ Removed ad placement between Bible selection and language selection for better UX ✓ Optimized TTS voices with hardcoded language-specific settings for natural pronunciation
+✓ Fixed bottom navigation to properly anchor to device bottom edge ✓ Removed ad placement between Bible selection and language selection for better UX ✓ Optimized TTS voices with hardcoded language-specific settings for natural pronunciation ✓ Updated player mode labels to "한 구절 반복" and "전체 듣기" for better user clarity

 ## System Architecture